atarazana/gramola-operator/part-1-1.md

 export PATH=~/operators/bin:$PATH
 ```

-## Being grateful first

-Parts of the code of this operator were borrowed from another [operator](https://github.com/mcouliba/openshift-workshop-operator) coded by my colleague [Madou](https://github.com/mcouliba).

 # Step 1: Creating the Gramola Operator

 The next steps are basically the ones in [this](https://sdk.operatorframework.io/docs/building-operators/golang/quickstart/) guide.
 I just compiled the steps in that guide and simplified some things.
 I hope ;-)